On the First-Order Free Group Factor Alternative: Towards a dichotomy for free group factor elementary equivalence

 where $\alpha^{-2} = 1 + \frac{\epsilon}{2} (\frac{s-r}{r-1})$.
 Then, letting $\epsilon$ vary over $(0,1)$, we have that $(1, 1 + \frac{1}{2}(\frac{s-r}{r-1})) \subseteq \mathcal{F}_\fo(L(\F_3))$.
 Thus, $\mathcal{F}_\fo(L(\F_3))$ is a multiplicative subgroup of $\bR_+$ containing an open interval, and is therefore all of $\bR_+$.
 We conclude that $L(\F_3) \equiv L(\F_x)$ for all $x \in (1, \infty)$. \end{proof} \end{thm}

-By Remark \ref{generalizedcontinuity}, if free producting with $L(\bb F_{2-\epsilon})$ preserves elementary equivalence for all $\epsilon\in (0,1)$, then free producting with $L(\bb F_2)$ also preserves elementary equivalence.

-We next explore some results which show that if free producting with $L(\bb Z)$ or $\cal R$ preserves elementary equivalence, then under certain conditions, the trichotomy can be improved to a dichotomy.
-(This is in some sense like letting $\epsilon\to 1$ rather than letting $\epsilon\to 0$ in the previous paragraph.)
+We next explore some results which show that if taking the free product with $L(\bb Z)$ or $\cal R$ preserves elementary equivalence, then under certain conditions, the trichotomy can be improved to a dichotomy.

 \begin{defn} Call $(r,s)\in (1,\infty)^2$ an \textbf{independent pair} if the numbers $\{\frac{r+k}{s+k}\}_{k=-1}^{\infty}$ do not all generate the same multiplicative subgroup of $\bb R_+$. \end{defn}